mukaiizawa/Paren/man/man7/man-pages.md

 1. Overview, conventions, and miscellaneous

 ### User commands
-Commands that can be executed by the user from within a shell.
+Script file that can be executed in the shell.

 ### System calls
-Functions which wrap operations performed by the kernel.
+Unused.

 ### Library calls
-All library functions excluding the system call wrappers.
+All library functions.

 ### Special files
 Unused.